cecyliaborek/spectacular/README.md

+# Spectacular
-# Spectacular - Setting up monorepo
+## Setting up monorepo with npm workspaces and TypeScript

 **Spectacular** is a simple testing framework created for fun in Node.js and TypeScript.

-This branch contains code for setting up a monorepo for the project, using **npm workspaces** and **TypeScript Project References**.
+This branch contains code for setting up a monorepo for the project, using **npm workspaces**, with support for **TypeScript**.
 It is part of my medium article.

 ## Getting started